nanashi07/cv/cv.en_US.md

 #### Management
 - Principal engineer since 2021/01
 - Backend team leader since 2021/05
 - Lead Stability & Security team, ensure production robust and stable.
-Traffic at the end of 2021 increased to triple from earlier of 2021
+Traffic at the end of 2021 increased to 4x from earlier of 2021
 - Backend team management

 ##### Tags